Perspectives

 I’ll be honest, finding the best-of-breed software product for a specific task at hand is tedious and time-consuming.
 But the smart and cost-efficient use of marketing technology, or martech, is a big part of who we are as a company and the services we provide.

 The guys over at the Chief Marketing Technologist blog have been keeping track through the years of just how big the marketing technology scene is.
-They say that in 2023, there were over 11,000 martech solutions out there.
-Growth in the space has been phenomenal, to put it mildly.
+They say that in 2026, there were over 15,000 martech solutions out there, up from 350 when Salween Group opened its doors in 2012.

 Let me share what software tools we are using right now, both internally and for our clients.
 Hopefully, this will save you some time, some money, and some pain.